British pedophile ring abused 1,000 children: newspaper

 Citing files from the local council in Telford, the Mirror newspaper said social services, teachers and mental health workers knew about the abuse but did not inform the police.

-West Mercia Police said it took the issue “extremely seriously” but the information provided by the Mirror was not new and resulted from a number of high-profile cases including an operation in 2013.
+West Mercia Police said it took the issue“extremely seriously” but the information provided by the Mirror was not new and resulted from a number of high-profile cases including an operation in 2013.

-“This was one of the first national complex critical investigations into grooming offences,” Assistant Chief Constable Martin Evans said in a statement.
-“It centered on historic offending in Telford and Wrekin and ultimately resulted in seven men being jailed for a total of 49 years.”
+“This was one of the first national complex critical investigations into grooming offences,” Assistant Chief Constable Martin Evans said in a statement.“It centered on historic offending in Telford and Wrekin and ultimately resulted in seven men being jailed for a total of 49 years.”

 The newspaper said one schoolgirl became pregnant six times in four years.
 A 14-year-old had her phone number sold to pedophiles and was raped.